Mississippi woman accused of killing husband on Facebook Live

 LOWNDES COUNTY, Miss.
 (WJTV) – A woman was arrested after she allegedly shot and killed a man on Facebook Live in Mississippi on Saturday.

-Officials with the Lowndes County Sheriff’s Office (LCSO) said deputies responded to a domestic violence call in Columbus shortly before 8 a.m.
+Officials with the Lowndes County Sheriff’s Office (LCSO) said deputies responded to a domestic violence call in Columbus, Mississippi shortly before 8 a.m.

 They found that a 28-year-old man, who lived at the home, had died from a single gunshot wound.